Pranyub/mitre-ectf-2023/documentation/design_doc.md

 Because attackers will have full access to each device, we are going to assume these are compromised and therefore will not contribute to security.
 See above for how we will try to secure these requirements.
 No keys/entropy/secrets will be added to the device.

+## Other

+For our cryptography library, we have decided to use [BearSSL](https://bearssl.org/), a lightweight, modular library intended for embedded applications.

+We have chosen this for its:
+- small package size
+- side-channel fortification
+- compatability with arm-v7 architecture